We’ve compiled the essential age requirements to qualify as a Bartender across all 50 states and Washington, D.C.

 In 17 states, you must be 21 to work as a Bartender.
 Moreover, some municipalities within those states have different rules.
 In some cases, you’ll also need to have a bartending license or an alcohol server certification.

-Can you work as a bartender at 18?
+Can you work as a Bartender at 18?

 You can legally bartend and serve liquor at 18 in 26 states.
 However, each state and even individual municipalities may have additional restrictions or requirements.